The Risk of Mercury and How to Improve Your Health After Mercury Exposure

 Since we all encounter heavy metals and environmental toxins, supporting your body’s natural detoxification pathways is critical for all of us.
 This is especially important if you are dealing with symptoms of mercury exposure.
 I recommend hydrating your body with lots of purified water.
 This not only supports hydration but also detoxification through urine and sweating.
 Increase detoxification through sweating by using an infrared sauna, exercising, and spending time outside in the sun when it’s warm outside (27, 28).

 Improve your lymphatic system function through rebounding, exercise, and dry brushing.
 Support liver and kidney detoxification by eating grapefruits, prickly pear, cranberries, other berries, and olive oil, and using n-acetyl cysteine, glutathione, and other liver-friendly herbs (29, 30).
-Try toxin binders, such as activated charcoal, to help remove mercury, other toxic heavy metals, and other toxins from your body (31).
+Try toxin binders to help remove mercury, other toxic heavy metals, and other toxins from your body (31).
 Support your gut with by eating a fiber-rich diet, consuming foods rich in pre and probiotics, and taking daily probiotic supplements (32).

 Supplements to Try to Reduce the Effects of Mercury Exposure